dgoppenheimer/oppenheimer-blog/_posts/2016-03-21-protein-conformation-change-movie.md

   feature: CaM-1136x640.jpg
   credit: D.G.
 Oppenheimer
 comments: true
-excerpt: When I teach protein structure in introductory biology, I like to show how dramatic shape changes that can occur when proteins bind ions.
+excerpt: When I teach protein structure in introductory biology, I like to show the dramatic shape changes that can occur when proteins bind ions.
 My protein of choice for these demonstrations is calmodulin, which undergoes a large conformational change upon binding calcium ions.
 I recently found the [Climber](https://simtk.org/home/climber) program, which can calculate the structural changes necessary to morph one protein conformation into another using the structure files from the [RCSB Protein Data Bank](http://www.rcsb.org/pdb/home/home.do).
 When combined with [PyMOL](https://www.pymol.org), the output looks absolutely stunning.